leonahess/homelab/lxc/211-plex/README.md

 ```
 mkdir /mnt/appdata
-mkdir /mnt/appdata/unifi
+mkdir /mnt/appdata/plexmediaserver
 ```

 ### start service

 ```
-docker-compose -f /root/homelab/lxc/224-unifi/unifi-controller.yml up -d
+docker-compose -f /root/homelab/lxc/211-plex/plex.yml up -d
 ```

 ## Maintenance

-You can setup some cronjobs to keep the lxc up to date.
-For that install the cronjob found in the crontab file.
-Unfortunately Grafana doesn't have a general version tag like `8.0` to get all minor version updates to version 8.0, so updates to the service need to be done manually.
+You can setup some cronjobs to keep the lxc and the service up to date.
+For that install the cronjobs found in the crontab file.

 ## SSL Certs